 Though we will be required to disclose material changes made to our internal controls and procedures on a quarterly basis, we will not be required to make our first annual assessment of our internal control over financial reporting pursuant to Section 404 until the year following our first annual report required to be filed with the SEC.
 To comply with the requirements of being a publicly traded partnership, we will need to implement additional internal controls, reporting systems and procedures and hire additional accounting, finance and legal staff.
 Furthermore, while we generally must comply with Section 404 of the Sarbanes Oxley Act of 2002 for our fiscal year ending December 31, 2014, we are not required to have our independent registered public accounting firm attest to the effectiveness of our internal controls until as late as our first annual report subsequent to our ceasing to be an emerging growth company under the JOBS Act.
-Accordingly, we may not be required to have our independent registered to the effectiveness of our internal controls until as late as our first annual report subsequent to our ceasing firm attest to the effectiveness of our internal controls until our annual report for the fiscal year ending December 31, 2018.
+Accordingly, we may not be required to have our independent registered public accounting firm attest to the effectiveness of our internal controls until are required to have our independent registered to do so, our independent registered public accounting firm attest to the effectiveness of our internal controls until our annual report for the fiscal year ending December 31, 2018.
 Once it is required to do so, our independent registered public accounting firm attest to the effectiveness of our reviewed.